 Because we were so taken by what we saw and learned from Nature’s beautiful creations we have dedicated our lives to telling their stories and becoming a voice for wildflowers.

-Our long standing commitment has evolved into a meaningful and inspiring documentary art project: Beauty and the Beast: Wildflowers and Climate Change and its thought provoking book: Impressions of Spring: A Voice for Wildflowers of the West on Our Public Lands.
+Our long-standing commitment has evolved into a meaningful and inspiring documentary art project: Beauty and the Beast: Wildflowers and Climate Change and its thought-provoking book: Beauty and the Beast: California Wildflowers and Climate Change.
 Both our photographs and essays, by established writers and scientists, take us on a journey through space and time.
-We invite you into the amazing life of plants.
-Through our print book and interactive e-books we explore the pioneering research into the mystery and fascinating world of plants, their behavior and their vital role in the natural world.
+We invite you into the fantastic life of plants.
+Through our upcoming book, we explore the pioneering research into the mystery and fascinating world of plants, their behavior and their vital role in the natural world.